opres/opres.github.io/index.md

 # Got problems?
 We got fixes!

 If you have any questions on the use of the plugin, please do not hesitate to file a GitHub issue to ask for help.
-If you're reporting a bug in the plugin, please take a moment to glance through the [Support Request Guidelines](/support.html); it will make sure I get your problem fixed as quick as possible.
+If you're reporting a bug in the plugin, please take a moment to glance through the; it will make sure I get your problem fixed as quick as possible.
 Clear bug reports commonly have time-to-fix of 10 minutes.
 The guidelines are very detailed, perhaps to the point of being off-putting, but please do not fret; these guidelines simply express my ideal bug submission.
 I of course prefer very clearly documented issue reports over fuzzy ones, but I